SAP/ui5-linter/README.md

   ];
   ```

-  In this way, you can control which files the UI5 linter should process and which it should ignore.
+  In this way, you can control which files UI5 linter should process and which it should ignore.

 - **files**: This option allows you to specify glob patterns to target particular files or directories for linting.
 However, it does not enable you to include files that are typically excluded from the process (e.g., files outside the `webapp` directory in application projects).
 Only POSIX path separators (`/`) are supported, irrespective of the platform you're using.